Wilton is a small town with a lot of news sources. How is GOOD Morning Wilton different?

 How can I make sure to get my GMW news every day?

-To stay on top of what’s happening in Wilton, sign up for the GOOD Morning Wilton daily newsletter and breaking news alerts in the “Subscribe” me section on our front page.
+To stay on top of what’s happening in Wilton, sign up for the GOOD Morning Wilton daily newsletter and breaking news alerts in the “Subscribe to Our Newsletter” section in the sidebar on every page or via the Subscribe link.

 Are you paid to write stories by the people you’re writing about?

 The bulk of the news stories are covered as straight, reported news.
-GMW will always disclose when a feature story is sponsored and by whom.
+GMW will always disclose when a story or event is sponsored and by whom.
 However, sponsors and advertisers do not dictate content, and do not have approval over anything that is printed as news coverage.

 Can I submit a story or article?
 How do I get a Letter to the Editor published?

 We are always open to story ideas, tips and suggestions, be they from readers, public relations professionals and firms, public officials, or anyone else.
-Aside from writing and photo credits, we do not offer compensation for submissions and are not hiring paid writers at this time.
+Aside from writing and photo credits, we do not offer compensation for submissions.
 Anything not written by GOOD Morning Wilton staff will be identified as such, and the editors reserve the right to disclose any relationship between the author and subject matter, where appropriate.

 Articles will not be printed without undergoing editorial review, according to GMW editorial guidelines.
 Please contact the editor at email@example.com for further discussion.